 Assistive technology evaluations include the following three components:

-- A private interview is held with the consumer to discuss the individual's background and to review information developed by the service provider.
+- A private interview is held with the person to discuss their background and to review information developed by the service provider.

-- The consumer's ability (or potential ability) to use assistive technology equipment and to benefit from the service provider's recommendations is assessed and observed.
+- The person’s ability (or potential ability) to use assistive technology equipment and to benefit from the service provider's recommendations is assessed and observed.

 - A closing interview is held to summarize the results of the evaluation process and is documented in the evaluation report.